GameFoundry/bsf/Documentation/GitHub/compiling.md

   - Use logging libraries for the Debug builds, and non-logging for OptimizedDebug and Release builds

 **Mono 4.2**
- - If you wish to compile managed assemblies using Microsoft compiler (e.g. using Visual Studio) yet still be able to debug the generated assemblies, you must install Mono 4.2. and set up an environment variable MONO_INSTALL_DIR pointing to the Mono installation directory.
+ - If you wish to compile managed assemblies using a Microsoft compiler (e.g. using Visual Studio) yet still be able to debug the generated assemblies, you must install Mono 4.2. and set up an environment variable MONO_INSTALL_DIR pointing to the Mono installation directory.
 When this is set up "pdb2mdb" script will trigger on next compile generating the needed debug symbols.
  - http://www.mono-project.com/download/